iqhive/cfggo/README.md

 `cfggo` supports the following options:

+- `WithFileConfig(filename string) Option`: Sets the config source/dest to a filename (requires the file to exist).
-- `WithFileConfig(filename string) Option`: Sets the config source/dest to a filename.
+- `WithDefaultFileConfig(filename string) Option`: Sets the config source/dest to a filename.
+- `WithFileConfigParamName(argName string) Option`: Sets the config source/dest to a filename defined in the command line arguments
 - `WithHTTPConfig(httpLoader *http.Request, httpSaver *http.Request) Option`: Sets the config source/dest to HTTP requests.
 - `WithSkipEnvironment() Option`: Skips loading from environment variables.
 - `WithName(name string) Option`: Sets the name of the configuration.